-Many adoptive parents who are matched with a birth mother get anxiety about whether their adoption might fail.
+Many adoptive parents who are matched with a birth mother get anxious about whether their adoption might fail.
 They wonder, “what if she changes her mind about adoption?”
 When a birth mother changes her mind before signing legal paperwork, it’s known in the adoption world as a “fall-through.”

 Birth Mother Education